neobadger/google-apps-scripts-workflow/README.md

 │   └───helper
 └───script
 ```
 The `/app/core` directory is meant to contain Google Aps Script (GAS) syntax specific to the GAS runtime; Keeping this separate will allow you to keep your code modular and reusable.
-Similarly, the `/app/helper` directory can house any polyfills that you don't want to handle though Babel; Alternatively, you might choose to keep any functions which often get repeated, or contain generic boilerplate here so you dont pollute your primary logic body.
+Similarly, the `/app/helper` directory can house any polyfills that you don't want to handle though Babel; Alternatively, you might choose to keep any functions which often get repeated, or contain generic boilerplate here so you don't pollute your primary logic body.

 Speaking of 'primary logic', the `/app/app.js` file will contain the `main()` function which is the main entry point for the Google Ads Script runtime.
-This can be removed if if you are creating Google Apps Script, though it may still be useful to keep as this the first in the concatenation queue and might be suitable for centralizing the core logic of your application.
+This can be removed if you are creating Google Apps Script, though it may still be useful to keep as this the first in the concatenation queue and might be suitable for centralizing the core logic of your application.

 ## Usage
 When you are ready to take your development files to production, you can use the `grunt` CLI command to run the default task which will concatenate and transpile your files.
 If you want to move this iff the default task you can edit the `Gruntfile.js` file.